 Schedule & Courses

 *Note: Completion of the 90 total quarter hours of credit, when added to the 90 quarter hours of transferred credit from the required Associate’s Degree, will total the 180 quarters hours of credit required for a Bachelor’s Degree in Nursing.
-For more information, please read the Stanbridge College Catalog.
+For more information, please read the Stanbridge University Catalog.

 Bachelor of Science in Nursing (Online Degree Completion) Courses